mschioeler/tis-100/chapter04.md

 ## Segment 31904: Sequence Counter

-Neither of these solutions uses the `SWP` instruction.
+None of these solutions use the `SWP` instruction.

-### Optimized for speed: 220 cycles, 6 nodes, 22 instructions
+### Optimized for speed and node count: 220 cycles, 6 nodes, 22 instructions

 [Save file](../save/31904.0.txt)